Jesus as 'the Egyptian' of Josephus

 - Felix attacked and destroyed them.

-- Among the deceivers was a false prophet called "the Egyptian" [Jesus?].
+- Another false prophet arose called "the Egyptian" [Jesus?].
 He and 30,000 followers encamped on the Mount of Olives with intentions of capturing Jerusalem.
-[Slavonic Josephus says 1,000 men; however, the stated objective of seizing Jerusalem and installing the Egyptian as king and the reaction thereto by the Romans is more in line with a much larger force.]

 - Felix, with the Roman military and assisted by the Jewish people (notice the parallel to John's description of the arrest of Jesus John 18:1-12), attacked the Egyptian who ran away never to be seen again.